A review of Axure and other common UX tools

 Compared to a low-fidelity, rapid prototyping tool, a professional UX tool offers a number of advantages.
 Let’s see what these advantages are, if we consider Axure RP Pro:

-On top of all this, the one thing that I value the most about Axure is the customer support: the team at Axure has always been excellent at replying promptly to any question, and with great detail.
-They also created a very tight feedback loop with their users via the forum, so the product keeps evolving as a collective endeavour.
+On top of all this, the one thing that I value the most about Axure RP is the customer support: I've always received prompt replies to any question, and with abundance of details.
+Over the years, they've also established a very tight feedback loop with their users via the forum, so the product keeps evolving as a collective endeavour.
 When new ideas are thrown into the requested features, they often get implemented.

 Nevertheless, for web-related projects, I do think that it would be great if one could in some way integrate JQuery components into the prototyping workflow.
 There’s plenty of JQuery-based widgets out there that can greatly improve the user experience and as a single UX professional, you might not get there alone in just a few hours.
-Unfortunately, I have no solution to that, other than a transition from a reasonably hi-fidelity prototype, fully annotated, to the real front-end.
+Unfortunately, I have no solution to that, other than a transition from a reasonably hi-fidelity and fully annotated prototype to the real front-end.

-Another important point about prototyping software is that you can easily include interactive documentation that would be not so easy to create by hand.
+Another important point about prototyping software is that you can easily include comprehensive interactive documentation, all in one place (the design deliverable itself).
 A project managed in Axure RP Pro can easily evolve into a depository of design documentation where stakeholders can find all the rationales, wireframes, flows they need, in a single interface.

-Finally, a note on responsive design: Axure RP Pro 7 supports adaptive views, and for the sake of prototyping, what they offer might be fair enough, albeit limited to a few changes in the layout.
-Nevertheless, fluid layout poses a problem when the wider the viewport, the more characters are displayed per line, as we know from research in web typography that lines are easier to read when the range of characters varies approximately between 45 and 75 characters.
-Even if not very relevant when it comes to a simple prototype, there is no doubt that writing code by hand and using tools such as FlowType.js (a JQuery plugin to make font-size and line-height adapt based on element width) is by far a more elegant solution.
+Finally, a note on responsive design: Axure RP Pro 7 supports adaptive views, and for the sake of prototyping, what they offer might be fair enough.
+Nevertheless, fluid layout poses a problem with wider screens, because more characters end up being displayed per line.
+We know from research in web typography that lines are easier to read when the range of characters varies approximately between 45 and 75 characters.
+There is no doubt that writing code by hand and using tools such as FlowType.js (a JQuery plugin to make font-size and line-height adapt based on element width) is a better solution.

 Recommended reads on this topic: